KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/Documentation/TUTORIAL-SOLINA.md

 ## The background:

+The plugin background is made up of a single image for each page.
+The image may contain a simple instrument panel but also button shadows, and other details.
+Each page or tab contains its own background and additional components.

 | BACKGROUNDS | Page 1  | Page 2  | Page 3  | Page 4  | Page 5  | Dimensions (px) |
 | --- | --- | --- | --- | --- | --- | :---: |
 | BG Pages: | fbank_01.png | fbank_02.png | fbank_03.png | fbank_04.png | fbank_05.png | **1280x630** |